PsychicNoodles/alex/README.md

 Then, build the data collector with `npm run build-collector`.
 You will most likely also want to build the example programs with `npm run build-examples`.

-To run the profiler, on the `examples/build/matrixmultiplier` program with the `examples/inputs/matrix-1000x1000.in` test input using the cache preset, run `npm start -- --in examples/inputs/matrix-1000x1000.in --preset cache -- examples/build/matrixmultiplier`.
+To run the profiler, on `examples/build/matrixmultiplier` program with a default example input, run `npm run example`.

-If that's too long for you, run `npm run example` as a shortcut for the matrix multiplier.
+Try `node . --help` to see usage information.

 ## Data Collection